anyroadcom/javascript/README.md

     }
     ```

-  - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
+  - Prefixing your comments with `FIXME`, `TODO` or `XXX` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, if you're suggesting a solution to the problem that needs to be implemented, or if you're pointing out code that works but is difficult to understand.
 These are different than regular comments because they are actionable.
-The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.
+The actions are `FIXME -- need to figure this out`, `TODO -- need to implement`, `XXX -- this is really ugly but we shouldn't mess with it`.

   - Use `// FIXME:` to annotate problems